SchedMD/slurm-gcp/README.md

 #### NOTICE

+##### 5.7.4

+The image family `slurm-gcp-5-7-ubuntu-2004-lts` does not have a new image for this release.
+NVIDIA/CUDA installation is currently not working on this OS.
+Because of this, script and other image-centric bug fixes will not be available on this image family until this problem is resolved.

+##### 5.7.3

 The naming scheme for SchedMD published images has changed with release 5.7.3.
 This is to ensure no incompatibilities between the terraform modules and old images that could be in the same family as a newer release.
 From now on, the